puppetsw/AUS-Cadastral-Tools/README.md

 Cadastral Tools is a set of tools/commands for cadastral drafting in Autodesk AutoCAD.
 This plugin contains commands to help with point creation and common measurement practices with cadastral surveying.

-`.NET Framework 4.6.1` is used to be compatiable with earlier versions of AutoCAD.
-Release 21.0 to current.
+The library was originally developed for AutoCAD R21.0 (2017) and `.NET Framework 4.6.1`.
+I have included project files for later releases of Autodesk AutoCAD.

 # Commands
 * `InverseCL` to display inverse information between two points in the command window.